Pakistan–Turkey relations: Investment and trade

 Turkey and Pakistan are founding members of the Economic Cooperation Organization and part of the Developing 8 Countries (D-8) organization.
 Both nations have worked to negotiate a preferential trading agreement, aiming to considerably increase trade and investments, especially in transport, telecommunications, manufacturing, tourism and other industries.
 Both governments have sought to increase the volume of bilateral trade from $690 million to more than $1 billion by 2010.
 Pakistani exports include rice, sesame seeds, leather, textiles, fabrics, sports goods, and medical equipment.
-Turkey's exports to Pakistan include wheat, chickpeas, lentils, diesel, chemicals, transport vehicles, machinery and energy products.
+Turkey exports to Pakistan include wheat, chickpeas, lentils, diesel, chemicals, transport vehicles, machinery and energy products.
 Turkish private corporations have also invested significantly in industrial and construction projects developing highways, pipelines and canals.
 The two countries are negotiating the Turkey-Pakistan Free Trade Agreement.

 In August 2022, Pakistan and Turkey signed a Preferential Trade Agreement.
 Under the agreement, Turkey offered concessions to Pakistan on 261 tariff lines, which include both the agriculture and industrial sectors.
 On the other hand, Pakistan offered concessions to Turkey on 130 tariff lines.

 Turkey has seen an increase of Pakistani tourists over the years who contribute to Turkey's tourism industry which makes a fraction of the country's economy.
+In 2024, up to 135,000 Pakistani tourists were reported to have visited Turkey.

 Additionally, Pakistanis reside in Turkey as investors, which is another fraction of Turkey's economy.
 This also includes property investment by Pakistanis.

-Pakistani passengers also commonly fly on Turkish Airlines and transit through Turkey when traveling abroad, thereby contributing to Turkey's transportation industry, another fraction of the Turkish economy.
+Pakistani passengers also commonly fly on Turkish Airlines both to visit Turkey and/or to transit through there when traveling abroad, thereby contributing to Turkey’s transportation industry, another fraction of the Turkish economy.